LainIwakura/Learning-Perl/README.md

 ## Learning Perl

-+ Finished the Chapter 2 exercises.
++ Should be able to run all programs in the most recent version of perl